Family Friendly Itinerary in Japan for 10 Days

 Kyoto Railway Museum, Umekoji Park, Kyoto Aquarium, Train Museum, Family Friendly Destination, Kids Activity in Kyoto

 Umekoji Park is just one stop from Kyoto Station by JR train (the station name is Umekoji-Kyotonishi Station).
-There are some playgrounds, a city aquarium, a nature park, unique restaurants, and the Kyoto Railway Museum.
+There are some playgrounds, a city aquarium, a park, unique restaurants, and the Kyoto Railway Museum.

 Kyoto Railway Museum